-Table N10.
-Final assessment of priority products/candidates for SPP N Alternative products Weighted Average of Environment impact assessment Weighted Average of Socio- economic impact assessment Weighted Average of the assessment of availability of quality standards, certificates and eco- labels Total 1 Printing Paper 0.72 0.66 2 3.38 2 Furniture 0.55 0.5 2 3.05 3 Printers, Plotters, Toner and Ink cartridges 0.72 1.16 2 3.88 4 Computers, Monitors, Tablet computer and smartphones 0.77 0.66 2 3.42 5 Cleaning products 0.66 2.83 2 5.49 6.
+Table N9.
+Final assessment of priority products/candidates for SPP N Alternative products Weighted Average of Environment impact assessment Environment impact Socio-economic Total 1 Printing Paper 0.72 0.66 2 3.38 2 Furniture Furniture 0.55 2 3.05 3 Printers, Plotters, Toner and Ink cartridges 0.72 1.16 2 3.88 4 Computers, Monitors, Tablet computerand smartphones 0.77 0.66 2 3.42 5 Cleaning products 0.66 2.83 2 5.49 6.
 Motor vehicles 0.94 -0.33 2 2.61

 We can see that the cleaning products took first place in the final rating while photocopying equipment and consumables came in second.
 Therefore, these two groups of products were chosen as the prioritized products for the implementation of SPP.
-With respect to the printing paper, as a result of market research analysis, it was considered, that the national market, given the level of competition, at this stage, is not ready to select sustainable printing paper as a priority procurement object.
+With respect to the printingpaper, as a result of market research analysis, it was considered, that the national market, giventhe level of competition, at this stage, is not ready to select sustainable printing paper as a priority procurement object.
 With respect to transport and computer equipment, the main indicator was the contrast between the prices of the sustainable alternatives of the products and the conventional products.